pulp/pulpcore/staging_docs/user/guides/create-domains.md

-# Domains - Multi-Tenancy in Pulp
+# Enable and create Domains

 !!! warning
     This feature requires plugin support to work correctly.

 !!! warning
     This feature is provided as a tech preview and could change in backwards incompatible ways in the future.

 ## Overview